ariya/phantomjs/README.md

 * rasterizing SVG to image

 Do not forget to consult the concise [API Reference](http://code.google.com/p/phantomjs/wiki/Interface).

+PhantomJS is based on [Qt](http://qt.nokia.com).
+There are two implementations, using C++ and Python.

 If you want to contribute, please read the [Contribution Guide](http://code.google.com/p/phantomjs/wiki/ContributionGuide).